tanvinabpatel/FT-Whisper-SyntheticDutchData/README.md

-# Task: Fine-Tuning Whisper-model on Synthetic Dutch Data
+# Fine-Tuning Whisper-model on Synthetic Dutch Data

 This codebase is to fine-tune a Dutch Accented Database on the whisper-tiny model